Cannabis is just like any other industry, except it’s going to be bigger and move faster than anything we’ve ever seen before.

 By 2025, experts project the cannabis-infused beverages market to reach $2.8 billion.

 Constellation Brands: The One Cannabis Stock to Own Forever

 When people talk about investing in cannabis companies, they still tend to generally ignore Constellation.

 Overall, STZ is a stock to buy more and more of when your wealth increases.
 When you see the stock price dip, it’s great to build an even bigger position.

-And while newer investors like to focus on the share price and say it’s expensive (as I write this, Constellation’s stock price at last close sits at $186.63), that doesn’t matter.
+And while newer investors like to focus on the share price and say it’s expensive (as we write this after the effects of the coronavirus hit the stock market, Constellation’s stock price at last close sits at $164.60), that doesn’t matter.
 Focus on accumulating shares of a quality company, and it will add up over time.

 Knowing the difference between a company that’s worth your hard-earned money and one that’s destined to struggle is difficult, but it’s also exactly why we’re here to help investors like you.

 Make no mistake, this is not a stock to trade.
 It’s a stock to buy more and more over time.
 It’s a stock you can retire on, and one that could put your grandchildren through college.

 You are going to want Constellation in your portfolio forever.